TechLabs-Berlin/wt21-pet-match/Blog Post - Pet Match.md

 **Additional functionality of our project:**

-- login, sign up
+- User can sign up / login.
-- user can rewatch his matches, as his answers to the questionnaire are stored in his profile, and re-take the quiz
+- User can rewatch his matches, as his answers to the questionnaire are stored in his profile, and re-take the quiz.
-- matching results page includes filter functionality
+- Matching results page includes filter functionality.

 **Open Points:**

-- CSS integration into React project is incomplete
+- CSS integration into React project is incomplete.
-- Cleanup functionality for useEffect is missing
+- Cleanup functionality for useEffect is missing.
-- User friendliness of our forms could be improved
+- User friendliness of our forms could be improved.
 - There are some warning messages when compiling the project that we could not solve, so far.

 - And, last but not least, with the knowledge of today, we would implement the react project differently than we have done it!